 The server admin login and password that you specify here are required to log in to the server and its databases later in this quick start.
 Remember or record this information for later use.

 Click Create to provision the server.
-Provisioning takes a few minutes.
+Provisioning takes a few minutes, up to 20 minutes maximum.

 On the toolbar, click Notifications to monitor the deployment process.